xplenty/xplenty-api-doc-v2/README.md

 **Error Responses**

-When the API returns an error messages, it does so in your requested format.
+When the API returns an error message, it does so in your requested format.
 For example, an error from a JSON method might look like this:

 ```json
 {